COVID-19

 A Public Information Centre was scheduled for June 2015 at University Heights Public School - interested parties were encouraged to attend.
 They provided comments specific to the potential Western and Sarnia Road / Philip Aziz intersection improvements to the project team, which were critical to the development of this environmental assessment.

-New public information sessions are planned for 2021 and interested parties will be invited to give feedback to the project team.
+Interested parties are invited to attend the upcoming Public Information Centre on Wednesday, December 1, 2021 to provide feedback to the project team.
 All feedback is vital in shaping the recommendations provided by the Environmental Study Report.